jackson2000118-crypto/Labs/Module12/README.md

       collisions[i][loc]++;
 }
 ```
-This means that for every algorithm, call the hash, mod it by the `SIZE` of the 'hashmap' (really just an array in this case), and increment a counter to track the number of collisions that happen.
+This means that for every algorithm, call the hash, mod it by the `SIZE` of the 'hash table' (really just an array in this case), and increment a counter to track the number of collisions that happen.
 Since the `collisions[i]` is initialized with 0, it will just continue to count up for everything a key wants to be stored in that position.

 Then later in `void printCollisionsOnly(int *array, int size)` it prints out the stats of the collisions array for each algorithm in order.

-This code is setup so you can get a better feel of how hashmaps work in practice, even if we are not storing the full key-value pairs.
+This code is setup so you can get a better feel of how hash tables work in practice, even if we are not storing the full key-value pairs.